Luba people: Guns, trade, and the colonial era

 Msiri, a Tanzanian operator supplying ivory and slaves to the Sultan of Zanzibar, raided and took over the southeastern Shaba region of Luba people.
-Its other side, the southwestern borders were breached by the Ovimbundu ivory and slave hunters for the Portuguese interests.
+Its other side, the southwestern borders were breached by the Ovimbundu ivory and slave hunters operating with the Portuguese.
 While slaves could no longer be exported to the Americas, they were used for work and caravan operations within Africa.
 Breaches from all sides, by better equipped armies, weakened the Luba Empire rapidly between 1860 and 1880s, and accelerated its demise.
 In parallel, the news of disarray and confusion from many corners of the Luba Empire, led to internal disputes on succession and strategy when the Luba king Ilunga Kabale died in 1870.

 By 1868, Said bin Habib el-Afifi had raided Luba operations and with force taken 10,500 pounds of copper.
 By 1874, another Arab-Swahili trader Juma bin Salum wad Rakad, and a friend of Tippu Tip, had entered into an agreement with one of the Ilunga Kabale's son and established the base of his elephant hunting and ivory trade operations in the heart of the Luba people's lands.
 The Arab-Swahili raids, such as those by Tippu Tip, into Luba people's lands were organized with Nyamwezi subordinates and slave armies.
 These raids and attacks by the outsiders also introduced smallpox into the Luba population.

 In 1885 Leopold II, king of Belgium, secured European recognition of his right over the territories that became what is now the Democratic Republic of the Congo.
 The first Belgian expedition into the Luba people's region arrived in 1891.
 The king of Belgium, impressed with the accomplishments of Tippu Tip in getting resources from central Africa, appointed him the governor of the region that included the Luba people's territory.

-The Luba people were forced to work in the copper mines of the Katanga province during the Belgian rule, causing numerous mining-related deaths.
-They rebelled in 1895, then again from 1905 to 1917, and these insurrections were crushed militarily.
+The Luba people were forced to work in the copper and gemstone mines of the Katanga province during the Belgian rule, causing numerous mining-related deaths.
+They rebelled in 1895, then again from 1905 to 1917, and these insurrections were subdued through military intervention.